mary-grace/community-pulse-source/README.md

 # CURRENTLY NOT BEING USED.
 DO NOT PUSH TO THIS REPO.

+New website source can be found here: https://github.com/jasonhand/communitypulse

+---

 This is the thing that builds the Community Pulse website. :tada:

 # Contributing